bmaelum/calcinvest_api/README.md

-# FastAPI Tutorial
+# CalcInvest API
-This repo is for learning how to use FastAPI.
+This is the repo for the CalcInvest API.

-## Tutorial
-The code in this tutorial is found in the official documentation for FastAPI: https://fastapi.tiangolo.com/.

 ## Getting Started
 ### Requirements